 Other important screenwriting notes

-There are some nuanced screenwriting practices that may seem correct, but can actually confuse or hinder the physical production.
+Some nuanced screenwriting practices may seem correct but can confuse or hinder the physical production.
+Thorough pre production planning ensures a smoother transition from script to screen, saving time and resources.

 Up Next